 The binary resides on the client and both the install path\NetBackup\bin\bphdb.exe NetBackup scheduler and the graphical interface uses the binary to start backups.
-The main purpose of bphdb is to run an Oracle Intelligent Policy or a template or a bporaimp.
+The main purpose of bphdb is to run an Oracle Intelligent Policy or a template or a shell script that calls rman, bporaexp, or bporaimp.